 CEUs Through Publication -

-Research or technical papers applicable to accident investigation or reconstruction prepared by the accredited individual may be eligible for up to CEUs.
+Research or technical papers applicable to accident investigation or reconstruction prepared by the accredited individual may be eligible for CEUs.
 This provides the opportunity for the accredited reconstructionist to provide test data or other analysis to the field as well as being 'published' in the field.

 Some limiting conditions are: